Saturday, 24 December 2022

 Drumbeat - Charles Bronson

-MacKay to take over the Peace Process, something that Makay is allowed to appear ambivalent about, his family having been massacred by Indians.
+We kick off with Ladd’s MacKay presenting himself to sentry James Griffiths at the White House gates to see President Grant and told to stroll right in and announce himself, another detail lifted from the historical record.
+Hayden Rorke’s Grant wants Indian Wars veteran MacKay to take over the Peace Process, something that Makay is allowed to appear ambivalent about, his family having been massacred by Indians.
 His background is in killing Indians but he knows personally some of the Modoc leaders, especially bloodthirsty Captain Jack, in which character we find a young, virile Charles Bronson, emerged from his bit parts under his real name, Charles Buchinsky, in the movies where he accused Andre De Toth of having hired him for his muscular build and needing to be constantly re-assured that he was there because of his acting skills - a pattern that would persist through Bronson’s career.

-The stage coach trip west gives us a better look at Grant family friend, winning young Audrey Dalton, who gets a nice scene, in which we can hear Daves, where she outlines her ambition to be a frontier woman.
-This runs to an Indian attack setting us up for the exposition proper where the tribal Modocs walk the same desert town streets as the settlers, in front of Elisha Cook’s General Store, with it’s telegraph wire connection.
+The stagecoach trip west gives us a better look at Grant family friend, winning young Audrey Dalton, who gets a nice scene, in which we can hear Daves, where she outlines her ambition to be a frontier woman.
+This runs to an Indian attack setting us up for the exposition proper where the tribal Modocs walk the same desert town streets as the settlers, in front of Elisha Cook’s General Store, with its telegraph wire connection.
 Then star-prospect Peter Hansen has his bit where, as the only bachelor officer at the post, he wants Ladd to convey his interest to Dalton.

 All this is played in width-of-screen panoramas, where the makers are showing their awareness of the new image dimensions.
 The sentry braves firing rifles from the bluff peaks to signal the arrival of Ladd’s parlay group and the newcomers breaking out of the circle of whooping hostiles to complete their mission, are particularly nice.
-Victor Young is in best form, his score telling us what we should think about the on screen action.
+Victor Young is in best form, his score telling us what we should think about the on-screen action.

 Rapidly we become aware of an approach that wouldn’t fly with today’s ethnic sensibilities.
 The Indians are murdering savages who have broken the treaty that gave them money and new lands better than the ones they were occupying.
-The settlers are faintly racist land grabbers and full on antagonistic over Indian attacks.
-In the rising, even the ones that were on meal sharing terms with the Indians are wiped off.
+The settlers are faintly racist land grabbers and full-on antagonistic over Indian attacks.
+In The Rising, even the ones that were on meal-sharing terms with the Indians are wiped off.
 Rather than the familiar white renegade outrage that provokes Indian violence in The Covered Wagon or Canyon Passage, it’s Bronson coveting the soldiers’ medals.
-The nearest we are going to get to this again is Robert Mulligan’s late cycle 1968 The Stalking Moon, where they go into some detail on why Gregory Peck has got to do what a man’s got to do.
+The nearest we are going to get to this again is Robert Mulligan’s late-cycle 1968 The Stalking Moon, where they go into some detail on why Gregory Peck has got to do what a man’s got to do.
 Of course there is a white profiteer with a good line in selling Winchesters to the hostiles and the “Good Indians” represented touchingly by Anthony Caruso and Marisa Pavan.

-The redskins are an impressive line up of make up tanned Latins in this film.
+The redskins are an impressive lineup of makeup-tanned Latins in this film.
 The only authentic Native American in sight is Bronson, who had Modoc blood, and Daves gets him under the skin of Captain Jack, where impressively we sympathise though he’s the movie’s bad guy.
 This was the film where I began to watch Bronson seriously.

 Ladd, who was the moving force behind the film, is out acted on all sides.
 His romantic passages with Dalton are dead weight.
 He was a better 1947 Whispering Smith or Jim Bowie in Gordon Douglas’ 1952 The Iron Mistress and of course he was coming off Shane.
-This one does have it’s smart scenes like the preacher, the military and the negotiators confronting the fact that they will probably be killed in the false faith parlay that they can’t see any way to avoid.
+This one does have its s mart scenes like the preacher, the military and the negotiators confronting the fact that they will probably be killed in the false faith parlay that they can’t see any way to avoid.

 Well, enough with all this scene setting.
 It’s time to get on with the business of the film with the Indians taking down those waves of blue belly cavalry kicking up dust in the sun against the red rock ranges.
 The action is rousingly staged on a large scale.